 - Ignore your victims.
 You must provide an engaging role play to keep things interesting for the victims at all times.

 - Pretend to be fearless, emotionless, not feel pain, or otherwise be unaffected by the situation where your life is at risk in a hostile situation.

 - Be passive during the hostile role play and refuse to actively participate in it.
 Just sitting there and not contributing to role play can make the situation very boring for the attackers.

 - 4.5 Combat logging is leaving the server during or shortly after a hostile situation or when your character is still involved in active role play.
-After a hostile action has occurred where you were involved, you may only log out from the game after a minimum of 30 minutes have passed since you broke the line of sight with others involved in that situation.
-This rule can be ignored if the other players give you OK to log out earlier.
+If any players have kill rights on you or your group, you may not log out from the game until 30 minutes passed since you broke the line of sight with any of those players.
+This rule can be ignored if the players involved give you OK to log out earlier.

 4.6 If you successfully capture a player through a hostile action and then take him into your custody, he is now considered your hostage.
 You must do everything in your power to keep your hostages alive and in a relatively good health.
 That includes protecting them from external threats like zombies and leaving them with a realistic chance of survival when they are released.
 A character that is taken hostage may be executed once for a hostile incident that happened in the past where the hostage was personally responsible for, or participated in a death of your ally.
 In any other circumstances, hostages may only be executed in the following scenarios:

 - Hostages do not comply with your demands after repeated requests or try to escape.

 - Hostages pose a direct threat to you or your group, for example by picking up a weapon when not allowed to.

 - Hostages do not value their life, for example they repeatedly talk back or insult you despite being told to stop.